irods/irods_docs/docs/getting_started/upgrading.md

 ## Non-Package Installs

 Non-package installs have been made available for development, testing, and backwards compatibility.
 The lack of managed update scripts, coupled with a growing array of possible plugin combinations, will make sustaining a non-package installation much more challenging.

-It is possible that in the 5.0 timeframe, with the plans for a proper plugin registry, managing a non-package installation can be handled more gracefully.